Pope marks first anniversary with tweet from retreat

-Vatican City Pope Francis marked the first anniversary of his election as head of the Roman Catholic Church on Thursday with a tweet from his retreat.
+Vatican City, March 13 Pope Francis marked the first anniversary of his election as head of the Roman Catholic Church on Thursday with a tweet from his retreat.

 "Pray for me," Francis tweeted on his English account @pontifex.
 If you are a Latin lover, the literary kind, it was "Orate pro me".